 History of the Bach Dancing & Dynamite Society

-and the Douglas Beach House
+Douglas Beach House

 How I started a unique, somewhat personal, music venue that reflects the founder’s taste in a diversity of music styles.